charliexie27/project-chariki/README.md

 6. Using another command line, start the app with `node app.js`.
 Access it in https://localhost:3000.

 7. Sign in, then hover over your username in the top right and click Account Settings to save your stream key.
+If certain features don't work, try using Google Chrome.
+If it still doesn't work, then it's a bug.